faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-My name is Faris Hamdi Rizk Elsayed Ibrahim.
-I’m a researcher and an aspiring Communications and Electronics Engineering student with a keen focus on Machine Learning and Computer Vision.
+My name is Faris Hamdi Rizk Elsayed Ibrahim, and I’m an aspiring junior Communications and Electronics Engineering student with a strong passion for Machine Learning and Computer Vision.

-I am an undergraduate researcher at the State University of New York at Buffalo, where I contribute to developing a novel human-object interaction detection model.
-I also lead research efforts as the Research Lead at Zewail City Computing Society’s Applied Machine Learning Lab, where I focus on cutting-edge advancements in Computer Vision, Natural Language Processing (NLP), and Machine Learning.
+Currently, I’m an undergraduate researcher at the State University of New York at Buffalo, contributing to the development of a novel human-object interaction detection model.
+I also serve as the Research Lead at the Zewail City Computing Society’s Applied Machine Learning Lab, where I focus on advancing the frontiers of Computer Vision, Natural Language Processing (NLP), and Machine Learning.

-Previously, my research at the Delta Higher Institute of Engineering and Technology explored metaheuristic optimization and machine learning applications, culminating in six international publications.
-These experiences have fueled my passion for leveraging AI to address real-world challenges and create meaningful, innovative solutions.
+Previously, my research at the Delta Higher Institute of Engineering and Technology delved into metaheuristic optimization and machine learning applications, culminating in six international publications.
+These experiences have solidified my passion for leveraging AI to solve real-world problems and deliver impactful, innovative solutions.

-After graduation, I aim to pursue a Ph.D. in Computer Vision, Applied Machine Learning, or NLP at a top-tier university in the USA.
-If my expertise and interests align with your lab's needs, I would be thrilled to collaborate.
+After graduation, I aspire to pursue a Ph.D. in Computer Vision, Applied Machine Learning, or NLP at a leading university in the USA.
+I’m eager to collaborate with researchers and labs that align with my expertise and interests.

-I’m always open to exploring new ideas, collaborating, and conversing in this dynamic and exciting field.
-Let’s connect!
+I’m always enthusiastic about exploring new ideas, collaborating on exciting projects, and contributing to the ever-evolving field of AI.
+Let’s connect and make a difference together!